 The TRANSfer project helped develop a National E-Bus Promotion Programme.
-This programme comprises a national investment fund to finance the upgrade of public transportation fleets and set the institutional arrangements and capacities for large-scale monitoring, reporting and verification methodology for e-buses deployment.
+This programme is comprised of a national investment fund to finance the upgrade of public transportation fleets, and is intended to set the institutional arrangements and capacities for large-scale monitoring, reporting and verification methodology for e-bus deployment.